-Join Garrick Chow for an in-depth discussion in this video Export options, part of Up and Running with SONAR X2.
+Join Garrick Chow for an in-depth discussion in this video Export options, part of Learning SONAR X2.

 Garrick: Once you're satisfied with your mix or even if you just want to review your mix at another location, you most likely want to save it as a single file.
 So you can play it for others or burn it to a CD or use it as a sound track for a video or any number of things that you might want to do with it once you have the project done and it's been exported as a single file.
 Or alternately, maybe you want to export the individual tracks as independent files so they can be imported into another Digital Audio Workstation.
 But whatever the case, you'll go to File > Export >Audio, that pops up the Export Audio window.
 I'll start by choosing the location to save my exported file, let's just go with the Desktop in this case.

 Next, you want to name your file.
 Maybe this is the first of a couple of rough mixes I'm going to be exporting.
 I'll just call this BreakdownMode_rough01.
 Next, you want to choose the format you want to export.
 As you can see here, Sonar can export your files in lots of different formats.
 The default export setting is to save your project as a WAV file.
 WAVs are uncompressed, high-quality audio files that can be read on both Macs and PCs.
 Another common file is the AIF file, which is also an uncompressed high quality file.
 But some PCs can't read them without additional software, so WAV is probably the better choice if you need a high quality file.